 Here's what we do...

-- Line your baking tin with greaseproof paper.
+- Line your baking tin with greaseproof paper and grease the sides of the tin with some extra butter.

-- Make sure all of your fruit is separated and not stuck together in clumps.
+- Make sure all of your fruits are separated and not stuck together in clumps.

-- Add all of the rest of your dry ingredients to a bowl and mix together with your hands or a wooden spoon until fully incorporated.
+- Add all of the rest of your dry ingredients to your large mixing bowl and mix together, then mix in your cooled toasted almonds and seeds.

-- Melt your butter and golden syrup on a medium heat.
+- Melt your butter and golden syrup on a low heat, as soon as melted pour into your dry ingredients.

 - Tip your mixture into your prepared tin and spread it out evenly.

-- Press the mixture down very firmly, using the back of a fork (I also press down with a potato masher).
+- Press the mixture down very firmly, using the back of a spoon.

-- Place in the centre of the over and bake for about 15-20 minutes, until golden on top and lightly brown around the edges.
+- Place in the centre of your oven and bake for about 20 minutes, until lightly golden on top and around the edges.

-- Once cool, cut the flapjacks up fully and remove.
+- Once cool, cut through the flapjacks along your pre-scored lines and enjoy!

 Comments